 The placeholder attribute places text inside an input box, usually in a light gray color, as a placeholder, indicating what type of content is expected from the user.

-The text remains while the input has no value.
+The text remains while the input has no value, even when the form control receives focus.
 As soon as the input takes on value (from typing or any other means), the placeholder text is removed.

-Safari 4 and Opera 11.10 supported it on inputs but not textareas.
+Safari 4 and Opera 11.5 supported it on inputs but not textareas.

 Use ::-webkit-input-placeholder, :-moz-placeholder for Firefox 18, ::-moz-placeholder and :-ms-input-placeholder to style the placeholder text, which by default is light grey in color.